- One Day

 Following breakfast we head to the Smithsonian Institution.
 Enjoy the National Air & Space Museum’s collection of the famous Wright 2903 Flyer, the Spirit of St. Louis and the Apollo 11 command module.
 The National Museum of American History showcases national treasures including the many gowns worn by American’s First Ladies.

-This afternoon is free to continue exploring the many museums at the Smithsonian Institute.
-Or, visit one of the following museums.
+This afternoon is free to continue exploring the many museums at the Smithsonian Institute and visit one of the following.
 (Transportation will be provided to each of these museums; admissions are not included in tour price.*

 *International Spy Museum: The only public museum in the United States solely dedicated to espionage.
 The Spy Museum features the largest collection of international espionage artifacts ever placed on public display.